SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/03-moving-data.md

 ## How much quota do I have left on my home directory?

-Login to a head node (e.g. sunbird.swansea.ac.uk or hawklogin.cf.ac.uk) and run the ```myquota``` command.
+Login to a login node (e.g. sunbird.swansea.ac.uk or hawklogin.cf.ac.uk) and run the ```myquota``` command.
 This will tell you how much space is left in your home directory.

 ~~~
 $ myquota